cambrozak/bpl001/doc/01-lesson-plan.md

 LCD CCG - https://omerk.github.io/lcdchargen/<br>

 ###Equipment###
-* Laptop for Instructor with Arduino IDE and internet access
+* Laptop for each student with internet access
 * Audio, Video, Projector and necessary laptop cables
 * Markerboard
-* Laptop for each student with Arduino IDE
-* LCD library, Robot-Name source code [link to github here]
 * Zumo Robot with LCD Screen for instructor, one for each student pair
 * Micro USB Serial Cable for each Robot